-If you don't already have mulch, you may want to check this out.
+If you don't already have mulch, you may want to check this coconut husk mulch out.
 It lasts for really long and is my best choice.
-I do not buy my mulch as coconut husk is easily available, my home being in a tropical location. coconut husk mulch
+I do not buy my mulch as coconut husk is easily available, my home being in a tropical location.

-Rain water is the best for plants as it's natural and has no added chemicals during the processing stages.
+Rainwater is the best for plants as it's natural and has no added chemicals during the processing stages.
 Moreover, if you've got hard water in your region, the salts are not the best for your tomato plants or any other plants for that matter.

 How do I water my plans if I'm out of town?
 This a common question you'll come across, as we all need to go on vacation some time or another and we can't just leave our gardens to dry up.
 Most of us have neighbors who would be willing to help, but not all of us are that lucky.